postmanlabs/labs-docs/src/pages/docs/postman-flows/flows-intro/running-requests-in-sequence.md

 > Check out the example flow: [Chaining requests](https://www.postman.com/postman/workspace/example-flows/flow/6267f9315d367a64e7ba06e5)

-1. **Add the "Send Request" block**
+1. **Add a Send Request block**

-   Select `+ Block` button on the toolbar and select the "Send Request" block from the list to add to your canvas, then select the request.
+   Select **+ Block** on the toolbar and select the **Send Request** block from the list to add it to your canvas, then select the request.
 Repeat this until all the requests are added to the canvas.

    ![running requests add](https://assets.postman.com/postman-labs-docs/running-requests/updated-running-add-requests.gif)